SylvainMontagny/stm32wl-compiler-webApp/README.md

 ```

 **Step 3:** Setup files
-First we generate an ID for the process, and the we initialize the folders for configuration and result into the *shared-vol*
+First we generate an ID for the process, and then we initialize the folders for configuration and result into the *shared-vol* volume.
 ```
 ID : Rt3Le